michaeltimberg/root-coding-problem/README.md

 the state of `process.stdin` or `process.stdout` can change during the handoff from calling `utils.acceptInput()` to calling either `acceptCommandLineArg()` or `acceptStdIn()`

+### Drivers

+Because data shouldn't be persisted to disk for this exercise, I initially wanted to model data storage after Mongo `collections`.
+However, the `driverStore` would only have keys without values; i.e. only a driver's name; `Set`s are much faster and require less memory than generating an `Array` of `Object` literals: [shown here][6].

+**Note**: keeping a reference to a `Set` with drivers in `./src/utils`, calling referenced func. asynchronously and then passing a result back to `server.js` is in-line with the `{ req, res, next }` that are all passed from authentication to authorization to middleware checks to a function found in `./src/routes`.

 ### Versioning

 Found in `./package.json`.